 Neutral Milk Hotel was an American band formed by Jeff Mangum in Ruston, Louisiana, in the late 1980s.
-They were active until 1998, and then from 2013 to 2015.
-The band's music featured a deliberately low-quality sound, influenced by indie rock and psychedelic folk.
-Mangum wrote surreal and opaque lyrics that covered a wide range of topics, including love, spirituality, nostalgia, sex, and loneliness.
-The band's recordings featured a variety of instruments, including non-traditional instruments like the singing saw and uilleann pipes.
-Neutral Milk Hotel began as one of Mangum's home recording projects.
-After graduating high school, Mangum lived as a vagabond and sporadically released music.
-In 1996, he worked with childhood friend Robert Schneider to record the album On Avery Island, which received positive reviews and sold around 5,000 copies.
-Mangum recruited musicians Julian Koster, Jeremy Barnes, and Scott Spillane for the band's second album, In the Aeroplane Over the Sea.
-Its 1998 release received mostly positive, but not laudatory reviews.
-While on tour, the band's popularity grew through Internet exposure.
-This negatively affected Mangum, whose mental health began to deteriorate; he did not want to continue touring, and Neutral Milk Hotel went on hiatus shortly after.
+The band was active until 1998 and then from 2013 to 2015.
+Their music featured a deliberately low-quality sound influenced by indie rock and psychedelic folk.
+Mangum wrote surreal and opaque lyrics covering topics such as love, spirituality, nostalgia, sex, and loneliness.
+The recordings included a variety of instruments, including non-traditional ones like the singing saw and uilleann pipes.
+Neutral Milk Hotel originated as one of Mangum's home recording projects.
+After graduating high school, Mangum lived as a vagabond and released music sporadically.
+In 1996, he collaborated with childhood friend Robert Schneider to record the album On Avery Island, which received positive reviews and sold approximately 5,000 copies.
+For their second album, In the Aeroplane Over the Sea, Mangum recruited musicians Julian Koster, Jeremy Barnes, and Scott Spillane.
+Released in 1998, the album received mostly positive reviews.
+The band's popularity increased through Internet exposure while on tour, which contributed to Mangum's deteriorating mental health.
+He expressed a desire to stop touring, leading to the band's hiatus shortly after.

 50+ tracks in our catalogue